Welcome to today's edition of the Rush 24-7 podcast.

 Wait a second.

-Stop the chat.
+Stop the chair.

-Stop stop the cue this badge.
+Stop the cue this bench.

-So now this is great.
+So now, this is great.

-Well, okay, not yet on the Here's a guy involved in a sex chat, and he happens now to be a CNN source.
+Here's a guy involved in a sex chat, and he happens now to be a CNN source.

 So of course the first thing we have to do is say, hey, hey, nothing strange here.

-A lot of red blooded American men do this.
+A lot of red-blooded American men do this.

 Ain't no big deal, audience.